 Skin yeast infections in toddlers are usually treated with antifungal ointments that you apply directly to the affected areas.

 Other types of yeast infections in the body, such as those that can develop in the mouth or even spread to other parts in the body, will need to be treated with oral antifungal medications like fluconazole.

 Most yeast infections resolve within two weeks after starting treatment, but reoccurrence is common.

 Prevention is key for yeast infections.
 Talk to your child’s doctor about only using antibiotics when necessary.

-If your child is getting prescribed antibiotics too frequently, they might kill off the "good" bacteria or some of the necessary bacteria that keep yeast at bay.
+If your child is being prescribed antibiotics too frequently, they might kill off the “good” bacteria or some of the necessary bacteria that keep yeast at bay.

 Other tips for treating a current yeast infection and preventing future yeast infections include:

 - Checking pacifiers.
 Older pacifiers can harbor yeast growth, so check your child’s favorite and replace it if necessary.

 - Replacing bottle nipples.
 Like pacifiers, bottle nipples are a risk factor for the development of an oral yeast infection.

 - Both pacifiers and bottle nipples should be washed in very hot water or the dishwasher.
 This helps kill yeast.